justanothercell/kommando/docs/src/first_steps/pointers.md

 # Pointers

 All objects are passed by value and as such copied.
-That means once you pass a value, you are disconnected from it.
+That means once you pass a value somewhere, it exists as a separate entity from the original.

 ```rs
 !use std::*;